 To encourage retention of school governors, and ensure you make the most of their enthusiasm and eagerness to support the leadership team, its important to understand early on what they are looking to gain from the role too, so that a plan for their development can be put in place.

 If you want to ensure effective governance practices and collaborative leadership, it's essential you keep up-to-date with the most effective solutions to help raise standards of education in your school.
-To learn more about effective governance and leadership strategies, why not meet with experts by booking your place on a conference dedicated to the subject?
+To learn more about effective governance and leadership strategies, why not read more on the IG Schools Community Hub:

-This conference will feature leading updates and solutions to help your school implement high-quality governance practices, allowing academies to benefit from enhanced operational and educational outcomes.
+This conference features leading updates and solutions to help your school implement high-quality governance practices, allowing academies to benefit from enhanced operational and educational outcomes.
 You'll hear from key experts and practitioners, learn lessons from different-sized academies, discuss how to increase diversity in leadership, and so much more.